 Best Children’s Books

 We love giving and receiving books—and then passing them on when we outgrow them.
 And while it’s always hard to know exactly what a friend or loved one may have in their library, having two of something is never a big deal to us—especially if it’s a book we love.
-I’m including a mix of board books and longer books so you can pick from a range of options for your own kids or to gift around this holiday season.
+I’m including a mix of board books and longer books so you can pick from a range of options for your own kids or to gift to others.

 Best Toddler Books: Board Books for Kids